 Registered nurses are the primary occupation in the medical care delivery system.
 RNs practice in a large number of different Rock Springs WY medical environments, including hospitals, private practices, outpatient clinics, nursing homes and even schools.
 Their basic role is to assist doctors in the care of their patients.
 Having said that, the exact duties of a registered nurse will be dependent on their job or specialization along with where they work.
 Some of the duties of an RN may include:

 - Coordinating care

 - Supervising LPNs, LVNs and nurse aides

-Nurses with a higher degree may have more advanced job duties and accountabilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and often work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.
+Nurses with a more advanced degree may have more high level job duties and accountabilities.
+Nurse practitioners (NP), for example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degrees Available

 There are several degree options offered to become a registered nurse.
 And to become an RN, a student must enroll in an accredited school and program.
 A student can receive a qualifying degree in as little as 2 years, or advance to obtain a graduate degree for a total of six years.
 Following are some brief explanations of the nursing degrees that are available in the Rock Springs WY area.